Sunday 15-02-2025 : ABIGAIL SUNDAY SERVICE - A ROYAL SHIFT IS COMING

 ● How one thinks.
 How one talks.
 How one treats others...

-● What made Nabal carry such a profile is those 3 T : how he thinks.
+● What made Nabal carry such a profile is those 4 T : how he thinks.
 How he talks.
 How he treats others.
+His temper.

 ● David and his men had protected Nabal’s men and possessions, so Nabal should have shared the fruits of his wealth with David, having profited from his services